techidaily/site-fox-glue/source/_posts/in-2024-the-rise-of-popular-images-a-deep-dive-into-meme-culture.md

 ![stock photo meme](https://images.wondershare.com/filmora/article-images/2022/08/stock-photo-meme-10.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/gOyLy8DeizY?si=GkAmK0hChZw6_2tW" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Twitter user @chocos posts the image with Spanish captions, with the woman sure the man is thinking of another.
 However, the man wonders why there are sounds in Star Wars when the sound does not travel in space.
 Since then, the tweet has received over 1,700 retweets and 2,200 likes.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/aIx71tPaWKg?si=lG5OiUe-M6eBJf5b" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part4: Bonjour Bear